Saturday, March 03, 2012

 truth.—always set in quotation marks.

-wheat.—most poisonous substance known (see also soy)
+wheat.—most poisonous substance known (see also soy).

 writing.—loneliest of professions.